 Tradition is important as we age — and especially around the holidays.
 As a crucial aspect of culture, traditions represent the foundation of our families and society.
 They give us a sense of history that helps define who we are, where we’ve come from, and where we’re going, as a family, a culture, a society, a generation, a nation, and a planet.

-How can you maintain cherished family traditions, while adapting to the changing needs of a senior who may no longer be able to host the holiday festivities, or even to participate as they once did?
+How can you maintain cherished family traditions, while adapting to the changing needs of seniors who may no longer be able to host the holiday festivities, or even to participate as they once did?

 Here are some ideas: